-If you are having difficulties paying your for gas, electricity telephone bills, you should contact your supplier and explain your situation.
-Most utility companies will allow you to pay off arrears in instalments or have deductions taken from your benefits.
-For gas and electricity arrears, you may be offered a pre-payment meter.
+If you are having difficulties paying for your gas, electricity or telephone bills, you should contact your supplier and explain your situation.
+Most utility companies will allow you to pay off arrears in instalments and for gas and electricity you may be offered a pre-payment meter.
+With a prepayment meter, you use a smart card, key or token (or, sometimes, coins) to pay for your gas or electricity as you use it.
+You recharge your card or key at PayPoint outlets like newsagents and Post Offices.
 The meter will be set so that each time you insert your prepaid card or token, some of the arrears will be repaid.